xyproto/duckling/README.md

 duckling
 ========

+This is a weird platform game sandbox without a goal.

-A little Python project I slapped together back in May 2004.
+It's a little Python program I slapped together back in May 2004.

 * Version: 0.1
 * License: MIT